 Club members linked up with another Friendship Link club on Saturday 12th September.
 As Tasmania is on the other side of the world the most appropriate time was 10.30 am which gave the members of SI George Town an excuse to have a glass of wine whilst our members were still on a coffee break!
 Jane Zimmerman is the middle of the three members shown – she visited us about twenty years ago.

 Phyllis Sigsworth is a member of SI Slough Windsor and Maidenhead.
 She is very sprightly at 90 years old and has been a Soroptimist for over 50 years.
 She had a very distinguished career in the Police Service and was awarded the Queen’s Police Medal for distinguished Police Service.
 She has worked tirelessly on issues affecting women and children including domestic violence, human trafficking, and child protection, in both her working life in the Service and Soroptimist life.
 A book has been written covering her thirty years of service and shows social changes and changes in women’s role in law enforcement since 1950.
 The book is called “A Beat From The Heart To The Heart Of Power”.
 The proceeds from the sale of this book will be given to our local women’s refuge organisation DASH – Domestic Abuse Stops Here.
-The book will be published on 27th August and is available
+The book was published on 27th August and

 Thanks to the wonders of technology SI Slough had a delightful meeting with their Friendship Link club in Amsterdam on Wednesday 5th August.
 Five members of the Amsterdam Amstel club were able to join SI Slough members to discuss a range of topics from the problems arising from the Covid19 lockdown to current club activities and hopes for the future.
 All the members introduced themselves and talked about their time as Soroptimists and the various projects in which they were involved.
 Interestingly both clubs are very involved with Domestic Abuse issues.
 The clubs plan to meet up again via Zoom.